Azim-ud-Daula

-Azim-ud-Daula (1775 – 2 August 1819) was the Nawab of Carnatic from 1801 to 1819.
+Azim-ud-Daula (1775 – 2 August 1819) was the Nawab of the Carnatic from 1801 to 1819.
 He was the eldest son of Amir ul-Umara and nephew of Umdat ul-Umara.

 Treaty of 1801

 He ascended the throne upon his uncle's death in 1801.

 As soon as Azim-ud-Daula ascended the throne, he was compelled to sign a Carnatic Treaty handing over the civil and municipal administration of the Carnatic to the British East India Company.

 Azim-ud-Daula was, therefore, reduced to the position of a mere titular ruler.

 In return, Azim-ud-Daula was entitled to one-fifth of the total revenue of the state and the honour of a 21-gun salute.

 A portrait of Azim-ud-Daula by Thomas Day hangs in the Museum at Fort George, Chennai.